catprintlabs/bq_stream/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Testing

+An RSpec test suite is available to ensure proper functionality.
+Run `rake spec` to run the tests.
+There is also a test with a live connection to BigQuery that be called by using:

+    $ rspec spec/bq_example

+Before live testing you should be sure to have created an `.env` file in the root directory with the followng Google BigQuery credentials:

+  + Client Id
+  + Service Email
+  + KEY
+  + Project Id
+  + Dataset

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bq_stream.
+Bug reports and pull requests are welcome on GitHub at https://github.com/catprintlabs/bq_stream.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).